Skip to main content

 The current density value for the graph is also stored with the preview.
 If, when viewing the cache, the density is lower than the stored value the fur will be culled; if higher the density value stored within the cache will be drawn.

-the command will use standard C syntax for resolving the frame number - eg. %04d for 4 padding, so for example, I would cache 20 frames of my furry monster using:
+the command will use standard C syntax for resolving the frame number - eg. %04d for 4 padding, so for example, if I wanted to cache 20 frames of my furry monster I would use:

 once executed you will see your scene step through the time line and cache the results to individual files.